everthx/datos_masivos/README.md

-README file from development Branch
+README file from Unit_1 Branch